 Here’s a guide to getting setup with token based authentication.
 Note that you must be using a SuiteTalk API versions greater than 2015.2.

 The integration record identifies the application in NetSuite’s system.

 - Visit the integrations page or global search for page:integrations

-- Create a integration record if none exists.
-After you create the record you will need to copy/paste the consumer key and consumer secret to your secrets file.
+- Create a new integration record for the Natero Integration if none exists.
+After you create the record you will need to save the consumer key and consumer secret to later provide to Natero.

 - Authentication: Token-Based Authentication

 - State: Enabled